clementroure/EVM-Token-Simulator/README.md

  - cd backend
  - npm install
- - replace the .env variables (optional)
+ - rename .env.example to .env and add the variables

  Run the example with